Tuesday, November 5

 Australia Has Ruled, And It’s A Grand-Slam Crackdown On Speech

 Three-Panel Judge Backs Immigration Official's Right to Make Personal Decision over Visa Status January 16, 2022—A three-judge panel made a decision today in the case of Novak Djokovic versus an immigration minister, and the decision is final.
 The 20-time-Grand Slam title champion lost his appeal to stay in the country; the government's deportation order stood, and Novak Djokovic left the country.
 Game over.
 What Happened?
 The troubling part of the story is the legal reasoning behind the decision.
 The court order on January 16 said, "reasons to be published at a later date."
 Ruling by three-judge panel that gave the final word in the Novak Djokovic visa case.
 In short, it was not because of Djokovic's vaccination status or visa status.
-Either one of those issues, if ...
+Either one of those issues, if they ...

 Contact Us